 Does Anybody Look for Modafinil in Drug Tests?

-The simple answer to this question is no… not really, but there are some exceptions.
+The simple answer to this question is no — but there are some exceptions.

-Athletic commissions, however, MIGHT test for modafinil.
-And most high-level athletic commissions will employ more high-tech drug testing like gas chromatography, mass spectronomy, and/or immunoassays.
-These types of drug tests are likely to identify compounds they aren’t specifically looking for, including Modafinil.
+Most high-level athletic commissions will employ more high-tech drug testing like gas chromatography, mass spectronomy, and immunoassays.
+These types of drug tests are likely to identify compounds they aren’t specifically looking for — including modafinil.

 Is Modafinil Illegal?